-In this section, the analysis methods available in Kubios HRV software are introduced.
+In this section, HRV analysis methods available in Kubios HRV software products are introduced.
 The presented methods are mainly based on the guidelines given in Task Force 1996.
-The presentation of the methods is divided into four categories, i.e. time-domain, frequency-domain, nonlinear, and time-varying methods.
+The presentation of the methods is divided into three main categories, i.e. time-domain, frequency-domain, and nonlinear HRV analysis methods.

 Time-domain HRV analysis methods